Keyboardly-App/keyboardly-dev/doc/Addon.md

 </table>

 ## Register Add On
-Before start developing `Add On`, developer must register the add on and claim module name id on Keyboardly's developer dasboard.
+Before start developing `Add On`, developer must register the add on and claim module name id on Keyboardly's developer dashboard.
 1. Register on [dev.keyboardly.app](https://dev.keyboardly.app/) and verify.
 2. From the dashboard, click `Addons` menu on the left > click the `Create New` button.
 3. A dialog like below will appeared.